 Yesterday I was in the mood for spaghetti.
 I decided to raid the freezer and cook up some sauce.

 Blanched tomatoes from the CSA.
 I know they will throw off lots of water.
-This isn’t a sauce I made and froze.
 These are basic tomatoes.
 Blanched, peeled, seeded and frozen.
-To make a good sauce from these, you need a thickener.
-Yesterday I used some paste and a basic can of Muir Glen organic tomato puree.
+To make good sauce from these, you need to thicken it.
+Yesterday I used some paste and a can of Muir Glen organic tomato puree.
 I wanted to make a thick rich chunky meat sauce.

-I started with two links of Boarman’s Italian.
+I started with two links of Boarman’s Italian sausage.
 One sweet.
 One hot.
 Put in the pot with onions and peppers.
 Onions from Breezy Willow.
 Peppers from Roots.

 The sausage is cooked in olive oil.
 A little garlic powder and Italian herbs.